starvagrant/toh/toh.markdown/road_trip_in_red.md

 “My stay?”

-“In one record you have inflamation of the lungs and associated fever.
+“In one record you have inflammation of the lungs and associated fever.
 In another you have a highly infectious strain of some “typhus-like” fever and are placed under isolation.”

 “How could that... wait how did you find those records?
 Aren't they confidential?”